uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 * For ISTA-D: You have to select the `EDIABAS\bin` directory inside ISTA-D first.
 * Optionally you could also open the adapter configuration page in the web browser.
 * For ISTA-D: In `Administration` -> `VCI Config` select as `Interface type`: `Ediabas default settings (ediabas.ini)`
-For programming the option 'HO-ICOM / ENET local network is required'.
-This option is only working with LAN connetions!
+For programming the option 'HO-ICOM / ENET local network' is required.
+This option is only working with LAN and not with D-CAN connections!

 ![EdiabasLib Config Tool](ENET_WiFi_Adapter_ConfigToolWiFiSmall.png)